VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ### CourseLink

-The course code of a course, clicking on it opens Course_Info_Pop_up
+The course code of a course, clicking on it opens CourseInfoPopup

 ```js
 CourseLink {